decentraland/documentation-creators/docs/development-guide/2018-01-01-installation-guide.md

 npm install -g decentraland
 ```

+> Tip: You can run these commands on any folder, as it affects the installation globally.

-#### Update the SDK version of a scene
+### Update the SDK version of a scene

 If your CLI is up to date, the new projects you create with it will use the latest version of the SDK.

-The SDK version used by your existing projects doesn't change by updating the CLI.
-You need to manually update the SDK version in the projects.
+The SDK version used by an existing project won't change automatically.
+So even if your CLI is up to date, you may need to also separately update older projects to use the latest SDK version.

 Run the following command on the scene folder: